enricopisoni/SHERPA-city/README.md

 for a whole as many cities and scenarios as you want.

 ## Preparative steps
 Create a directory for you simulation runs (sc_root).
 This will be the root directory for all scripts.
-Download the code (don't forget the point, otherwise the code is in a subdirectory)
+Download the code by executing the code below in the terminal.
+(Don't forget the point, otherwise the code is in a subdirectory.)

 ```git clone https://github.com/bd77/SHERPA-city.git .```